aheedshah/bankingApp/README.md

 # bankingApp
-This is a project I made on JavaScript which is a great Banking App in which you can transfer money, login account, see your balance, etc.
+This is a project I made using JavaScript which is a Banking App in which you can transfer money, login account, see your balance, etc.

-Some of the usernames you can use when running the app:
+Some of the usernames you can use while running the app:

 Username 1: JS ; Password: 1111